University of Bolton

 International Student Statistics

-- The International team arranges welcome events for all international students, including an induction providing information about living and studying in the UK, and the opportunity to meet other new international students at an informal social event.
+- The International team arranges welcome events for all international students.
+These include an induction providing information about living and studying in the UK, and the opportunity to meet other new international students at an informal social event.

 English Language Requirements